teasit/matlab-kalman-filters/README.md

 for embedded code-generation.

-Currently, only the Square-Root Kalman Filter with the Scaled-Unscented Transform is provided, as is defined by Rudolph Van der Merwe.[^merwe] It replicates in large parts the [Square-Root UKF by MathWorks](https://de.mathworks.com/help/control/ref/unscentedkalmanfilter.unscentedkalmanfilter.html?s_tid=doc_ta) but has slightly different property names, function syntax and calculation schemes.
+Currently, only the Square-Root Kalman Filter with the Scaled-Unscented Transform and non-additive measurement noise is provided, as is defined by Rudolph Van der Merwe.[^merwe] It replicates in large parts the [Square-Root UKF by MathWorks](https://de.mathworks.com/help/control/ref/unscentedkalmanfilter.unscentedkalmanfilter.html?s_tid=doc_ta) but has slightly different property names, function syntax and calculation schemes.
 The results when using either implementation are very similar in tested scenarios.